Dog licence: United Kingdom

 In England, Wales and Scotland, dog licensing was abolished by the Local Government Act 1988.
-Prior to this dog licences were mandatory under the Dog Licences Act 1959, having been originally introduced by the Dog Licences Act 1867, but the requirement was widely ignored, with only about half of owners having one.
-The final rate for a dog licence was 37 pence, reduced from p when the halfpenny was withdrawn in 1984.
+Prior to this dog licences were mandatory under the Dog Licences Act 1959 (7 & 8 Eliz.
+2. c.
+55), having been originally introduced by the Dog Licences Act 1867 (30 & 31 Vict. c.
+5) but the requirement was widely ignored, with only about half of owners having one.
+The final rate for a dog licence was 37 pence, reduced from 37½p when the halfpenny was withdrawn in 1984.
 This figure was an exact conversion from the rate of seven shillings and sixpence set in the Customs and Inland Revenue Act 1878.
 The revenue went to local authorities.
 The term has found its way in golf, where a 7 and 6 win in golf is referred as a "dog licence" owing to the historical cost as set in 1878.

-Dog licensing was in effect a tax on dogs: the scheme did not ensure the welfare of dogs nor did it restrict who was allowed to keep dogs.

 In 2016 it became a requirement that all dogs in England and Wales have a microchip; Scottish legislation was also changed to make microchipping of dogs compulsory from 2016.

 In Northern Ireland, dog licences are required under the Dogs (Northern Ireland) Order 1983.
 As of October 2011 dog licences cost £12.50 a year, with reductions for pensioners and owners of neutered dogs.

-Crown dependencies

 Bailiwick of Guernsey

 Dog owners in Guernsey are required to pay dog tax each year for each dog owned.